jina-ai/jina-hub/crafters/image/ImageTorchTransformation/README.md

 Apply torchvision transforms on image batches.

-This crafter creates a `Compose` transform using the list of transforms provided.
+This crafter creates a `Compose()` transform using the list of transforms provided.
-The numpy input is converted to tensor before applying the transform.
-Hence `ToTensor()` is not required.
+The Numpy input is converted to tensor before applying the transform.
+Hence `ToTensor()` transform is not required.

+Note:
+- The input images are required to be of the same dimensions to enable creating a batch of shape, `[B, H, W, C]`
-Note: Not recommended to use inherently random transforms and make sure not to use transforms that do not support tensor inputs.
+- It is not recommended to use inherently random transforms and, the transforms should support tensor inputs

 ## Usage
 Users can use Pod images in several ways: